Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Universal expressions for the twisted symmetry generators in special coordinates

 which one may view as a natural generalization of the Laplace condition on $\mathbb{R}^3$ to $\mathbb{R}^m \otimes \mathbb{R}^{3}$.
 In terms of the function $L$, the Gibbons-Hawking potential and connection 1-form read

-Any solution of the equations \eqref{L-PDEs_1} or, alternatively, the equations \eqref{L-PDEs_2} determines a toric hyperk\"ahler metric and, conversely, any toric hyperk\"ahler metric can be locally derived from such a function $L$.
+Any solution of the equations \eqref{L-PDEs_1} or, alternatively, the equations \eqref{L-PDEs_2} determines a hyperk\"ahler metric of extended Gibbons-Hawking type and, conversely, any such metric can be locally derived from such a function $L$.
 Similarly as above one can check that the (flipped-sign) Legendre transform of $L$ with respect to the $\psi^{\A}$ variables,

-for which the Legendre condition coincides with the first equation \eqref{uw-L_2}, gives a K\"ahler potential in the coordinates $z^{\A}$, $u_{\A}$ holomorphic with respect to $I_0$. \cite{MR877637}
+for which the Legendre condition coincides with the first equation \eqref{uw-L_2}, gives a K\"ahler potential in the coordinates $z^{\A}$, $u_{\A}$ holomorphic with respect to $I_0$ \cite{MR877637}.

 From here on we continue the discussion by treating the two cases together, with the implicit understanding that the fields $X_f$ are defined by the equation \eqref{X_f_1} in the first case respectively \eqref{X_f_2} in the second, the fields $Y_{\A}$ and $Z_{\A}$ by the equations \eqref{YZ_1} respectively \eqref{YZ_2}, and so on.